Easy, classic, homemade lemon biscotti flavoured with almonds, lemon zest and a smattering of lemon juice. Topped off with a tangy lemon glaze.

 Instructions

-- Preheat the oven to 170°C/150°C Fan.
-Line two baking trays with parchment or baking paper.
+- Preheat the oven to 180°C/350°F. Line two baking sheets or a single large baking sheet with parchment paper or baking paper.
 Set aside.

 Notes